Aji Charapita Peppers – The Wild and Expensive Peruvian Chili

 The Most Expensive Pepper?

 Considered an essential spice in countless Peruvian households, this pepper has been known to fetch high prices by weight.
-It has been rumored that chefs around the world have paid up to $25,000 for about 2 lbs. of dried aji charapitas.
+It has been rumored that chefs around the world have paid up to $25,000 for 2 lbs. of dried aji charapitas.

-However, before you start growing your own Aji Charapita plants for profit, know that 2 lbs. of dried Charapitas is equivalent to about 20,000 individual peppers!
+However, before you start growing your own aji charapita plants for profit, know that 2 lbs. of dried charapitas is equivalent to about 20,000 individual peppers!
 The tiny pod size and labor-intensive cultivation is what contributes to the higher price tag.

 About 65 dried aji charapita peppers on scale weighing 3 grams